acend/go-basics-training/content/en/docs/exercises/lab_joke_api/_index.md

 6. Write another program that [reads](https://pkg.go.dev/os#ReadFile) a [json file](https://github.com/15Dkatz/official_joke_api/blob/master/jokes/index.json) and picks a [random](https://pkg.go.dev/math/rand#Intn) joke
 7. Implement a [HTTP Server](/docs/standard-library/http-server/) that serves the picked joke
 8. Add a new endpoint that expects a joke and [persists](/docs/standard-library/io/) it

-### Use an API
+9. Update your program from part one so that you can configure the URL (maybe as another flag) and query your own API

+### Add jokes
+10. Extend your HTTP Server that you can send a joke to it which gets persisted (POST request)
-9. Write another program that asks the user to enter a joke on the command line (standard input) and [sends](/docs/standard-library/http-client/) it to your own API.
+11. Extend your program from part one that it supports adding new jokes.
+For this ask the user to enter a joke on the command line (standard input) and [send](/docs/standard-library/http-client/) it to your own API.

 ## Tips